mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 ### How Variables are Stored

 Variables hold a specific type of information.
-A computer's memory can store many different type of variables.
+A computer's memory can store many types of variables.
 On MakeCode, we can keep track of numbers, strings(text), booleans, and sprites.
 The first time you use a variable, its type is assigned to match whatever it is holding.

 - A number variable could hold numerical data such as the year, the temperature, or the degree of acceleration.
 - A string variable holds a string of alphanumeric characters such as a person’s name, a password, or the day of the week.